mhils/r8/README.md

 ## Deployment

 For production use, it is recommended to place it behind a TLS-terminating reverse proxy such as nginx.
-A couple of auxiliary examples are provided in the [./misc](./misc) folder:
+A couple of auxiliary configuration examples are provided in the [./misc](./misc) folder:

- - `crontab`: crontab example to make daily backups.
+ - `crontab`: cronjob to make daily backups.
- - `nginx.conf`: nginx configuration example for a HTTPS-only deployment.
+ - `nginx.conf`: nginx configuration example for an HTTPS-only deployment.
  - `r8.service`: systemd service file example.